callumdmay/ecse-414/README.md

 `node server.js`

 #### To start a client:
-First install all python dependencies: `pipenv install`

 Create the pipenv shell: `pipenv --three shell`

 Then start the pipenv virtual shell if it didn't already start: `pipenv shell`

+Install all python dependencies: `pipenv install`

 Then run the gui script within the shell: `python gui.py`